pibooth/pibooth/docs/config.rst

     # Adjust for lighting issues, normal is 100 or 200 and dark is 800 max
     iso = 100

-    # Flip horizontally the captured picture
+    # Flip horizontally the capture
     flip = False

     # Rotation of the camera (0, 90, 180 or 270)